-Providing a meaningful alternative solution within New York City's criminal justice system
+Providing an alternative solution within New York City's criminal justice system

 In 2017, New York City’s Criminal Justice Reform Act shifted many low-level violations from criminal to civil court.
 As part of this shift, the Center for Court Innovation sought to create an interactive learning module as an alternative community-based option for those who receive a civil summons but cannot, or elect not, to pay their fine.
 The result is an impactful experience that engages respondents around common quality of life offenses and their consequences on communities, and ways to prevent making similar decisions in the future.